erinvdoyle/tarot/README.md

 <p>After consulting my mentor, Precious, and searching the error on Stack Overflow, I have come to the conclusion this console error is likely due to a plugin on my browser.
 It does not show up in incognito mode on my latop, in Microsoft Edge on my second test laptop, or at all on Precious' computer</p>
 </details>

 There are no further unsolved bugs, but there are a couple areas on mobile screens that do not function entirely as designed.
-Neither issue affect the overall performance of the site or impede gameplay:
+Neither of the issues affect the overall performance of the site or impede gameplay:

 - The shake effect when the tarot deck is tapped does not reliably work on Safari or Chrome mobile.
 A sustained tap usually results in an OS pop up to "Share" or "Save to Photos".
 Sometimes this can be avoided and the deck shakes properly